22. Simple Neural Network Regression with Keras and JAX#

 model.add(Dense(units=output_dim, activation=activation_function))

-# Add a final layer that maps to a scalar value, for regression.
+# Add a final layer that maps to a scalar value, the prediction.

 model.add(Dense(units=1))